meezlung/CRScraper/README.md

    - I think I need to install Linux server on a laptop then try to host from there.
  - I think we need to scrape Preenlistment Priority as well to feed it into the Course Probability Calculator
  - Also add criterias for organizing schedules (e.g. no weekend classes, no classes after 4 pm, no class start before 9 per se). **(Still don't know how to implement)**
+ - Apply DP to overlapping subproblems in the backtrack function.